tmdautov/algorithms-javascript/README.md

 3. [Longest common subsequence]()

 ## Graph theory
-1. Dfs.
+1. [Number of edges with dfs]().
 Given a undirected graph.
 Find number of edges.
 2.